shilpasy/citeseq_autoencoder/README.md

 `install.packages('Seurat')`
 `library(Seurat)`

-To run the autoencoder notebook, you will need to have Python 3.6 or later and install Pytorch v1 and the fastai library by typing:
+To run the autoencoder notebooks, you will need to have Python 3.6 or later and install Pytorch v1 and the fastai library by typing:
 `conda install -c pytorch -c fastai fastai`

 To use Pip install, please first install Pytorch following the instructions on: